frictionlessdata/frictionless-py/docs/guides/describing-data.md

       type: string
 ```

 OK, that's clearly wrong.
-As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our table is too unusual for it to automatically infer.
+As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our table is too complex for it to automatically infer.
 We need to manually program it:

 ```python title="Python"
 from frictionless import Schema, describe